wkolowski/Type-Theory-Wishlist/README.md

 - [A Cosmology of Datatypes](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.366.3635&rep=rep1&type=pdf)
 - [The view from the left](http://strictlypositive.org/vfl.pdf.)

-**Status: inductive types and pattern matching are standard, with Agda probably being the closest implementation to what has been described so far.**
+**Status: inductive types, pattern matching and structural recursion are standard, with Agda probably being the closest implementation to what has been described so far.**

 TODO:
 - Make sure that `@` used for as-patterns doesn't clash with `@` used for explicit arguments and `@` used for name concretion.